livewire/livewire/docs/4_generating_components.md

 php artisan livewire:make Counter
 ```

-This will generate a new file called: `App\Http\Livewire\Counter.php` with the following contents:
+This will generate a new component and view file with the following contents:

+`App\Http\Livewire\Counter.php`
 ```php
 <?php